Handy HintsHow to Make Compost at Home: A Step-by-Step Guide

 • Tops of Perennial Weeds

-• Spent bedding plants (annual flowers that have finished)
+• Spent bedding plants (yearly flowers that have finished)

 • Uncooked vegetable peelings, crushed eggshells and teabags